PrajwalSD/Dockside/README.md

 ## Getting Started

 - 🌐 Visit [www.hachipoo.com/dockside-app](https://www.hachipoo.com/dockside-app) to download the Dockside App for Mac.
+Explore all features with a 14-day free trial or buy a lifetime license for just $5.99 (with unlimited updates, upto 3-devices).

 ## Features